West View of Cast Iron Bridge... (rectangular) – bridge 14

 Below two later imprints from the 1830s with coloured over enamels.
 The details from the first jug.
 The second with a personal inscription and the date 1831.

-The Nelson commemorative jug below has an inscription '1839' and this version of the bridge transfer.
-Interestingly, the imprint from the transfer is stronger on this later jug.
+The two jugs below have inscriptions for '1839' and this version of the bridge transfer.
+Interestingly, the imprints from the transfers are stronger on these later jugs.

 Dixon, Phillips & Co, Garrison Pottery